Partnership working as a childminder

 Childminders have been working in partnership with other providers such as schools and pre-schools for decades.
-This practice is set to accelerate as the benefits of so-called ‘blended’ early education and childcare are increasingly recognised, and the 30-hour entitlement can be taken on up to two different sites per day.
+This practice is set to accelerate as the benefits of what is referred to as 'blended’ early education and childcare are increasingly recognised, and the 30-hour entitlement can be taken on up to two different sites per day in England and Wales.

 Parents may choose to split their funded hours between a childminder and sessional nursery or pre-school, for example.
 Or families may use different provision during term time and the school holidays.
-There is no restriction on the total number of providers that parents can use in a week or a month.
+There is no restriction on the total number of providers that parents can use in a week or a month in England.
+In Wales the offer allows parents to access a maximum of two registered childcare settings in addition to their Foundation Phase education setting for their child in any given day.
 However, parents and providers must be mindful of the impact on the continuity of care for the child and that they may not use more than two providers per day.

 You should carefully consider whether or not you could deliver the full entitlement(s) yourself or whether your business would be better off delivering these through a partnership.
 Working in partnership with other providers could help to sustain and expand your business.